-Purification, crystallization and phasing of the avian complex II protein were described in a preliminary report(25).
+Purification, crystallization, and phasing of the avian complex II protein were described in a preliminary report (25).
 As described, either one of two different crystal forms were obtained depending on conditions we have not yet determined.
-Type 1 crystals are orthorhombic with a monomer in the asymmetric unit (The same crystal form was reported(24) for the porcine enzyme), while type 2 crystals are monoclinic and contain a dimer.
+Type 1 crystals are orthorhombic with a monomer in the asymmetric unit (the same crystal form was reported (24) for the porcine enzyme), whereas type 2 crystals are monoclinic and contain two monomers in the asymetric unit.
 OAA and 3-NP were added to separate batches of the final purified protein in 2-fold molar excess before adding precipitant and additives, yielding type 1 crystals from both.
-Carboxin was soaked into a type 2 crystal by adding 0.5 μ l of a 25 mM solution to a drop (initially set up with 15 μ l each of protein solution and precipitant, and supplemented with 1 μ l 15 mM MnCl2, 47.5% PEG as described(25)) after crystal growth was complete.
-Data was collected at the Advanced Light Source (Berkeley, California) and the Stanford Synchrotron Radiation Laboratory (Stanford, California).
-Data was processed using denzo and scalepack (31), Other crystallographic calculations utilized the CCP4 suite (32) including molecular replacement by amore (33).
+Carboxin was soaked into a type 2 crystal by adding 0.5 $\mu$ l of a 25 mM solution to a drop (initially set up with 15 $\mu$ l each of protein solution and precipitant and supplemented with 1 μl of 15 mM MnCl2, 47.5% polyethylene glycol as described (25)) after crystal growth was complete.
+The data were collected at the Advanced Light Source (Berkeley, CA) and the Stanford Synchrotron Radiation Laboratory (Stanford, CA).
+The data were processed using denzo and scalepack (31).
+Other crystallographic calculations utilized the CCP4 suite (32) including molecular replacement by amore (33).

-The initial model was built in a type 1 crystal by the ARP/wARP program(34) using phases from the molecular replacement model (after considerable manual rebuilding), and was refined for each crystal by many cycles of automated refinement with CNS 1.1 (35) alternating with manual inspection and rebuilding using the molecular graphics program O(36).
-The monoclinic Type 2 crystals were solved by molecular replacement using the structure from the type 1 crystals.
-The two molecules in the asymmetric unit are related by a 2-fold axis perpendicular to the crystallographic screw axis, resulting in pseudo-orthorhombic symmetry broken only by a slight screw component (0 to 6 Å) along the noncrystallographic 2-fold.
-The pdb entry codes and final refinement statistics for the three structures presented here are shown in Table 2, with more detailed statistics in the online supplemental materials part S1.
-Figures 1, 2, 4, and 6 were made with molscript and raster3d.
-The electron density maps in Figures 2, 4, and 6 were made using CCP4 programs, calculating structure factors from the model with sfall, scaling Fobs to Fcalc with rstats, and calculating the $2F_0$ - F_c maps with fft.
+The initial model was built in a type 1 crystal by the ARP/wARP program (34) using phases from the molecular replacement model (after considerable manual rebuilding) and was refined for each crystal by many cycles of automated refinement with CNS 1.1 (35) alternating with manual inspection and rebuilding using the molecular graphics program O (36).
+The monoclinic type 2 crystals were solved by molecular replacement using the structure from the type 1 crystals.
+The two molecules in the asymmetric unit are related by a 2-fold axis perpendicular to the crystallographic screw axis, resulting in pseudo-orthorhombic symmetry broken only by a slight screw component (0-6 Å) along the noncrystallographic 2-fold.
+The Protein Data Bank entry codes and final refinement statistics for the three structures presented here are shown in Table 2, with more detailed statistics in the on-line supplemental materials (part S1).
+Figs. 1, 2, 4, and 6 were made with molscript and raster3d.
+The electron density maps in Figs. 2, 4, and 6 were made using CCP4 programs, calculating structure factors from the model with sfall, scaling $F{\rm obs}$ to $F{\rm calc}$ with rstats, and calculating the $2F{\rm o} - F{\rm c}$ maps with fft.